PsyLogic/handle-laravel-sqlite-limitation/README.md

 What Covered:

- - dropping columns in one single migration file
+ - dropping columns in one single migration file (Fix: SQLite doesn't support multiple calls to dropColumn)
- - Add Nullable for new columns on existing table (Fix Cannot add a NOT NULL column with default value NULL)
+ - Add Nullable for new columns on existing table (Fix: Cannot add a NOT NULL column with default value NULL)
- - dropping foreign keys
+ - dropping foreign keys (Fix: SQLite doesn't support dropping foreign keys)